On the heat kernel and the Dirichlet form of Liouville Brownian Motion

 We will prove that this family possesses strong regularizing properties.
-In particular, our two main theorems concerning the resolvent family are: \begin{theorem} Almost surely in $X$, for $\gamma\in [0,2[$, the resolvent operator $R_\lambda^X$ is strong Feller in the sense that it maps the bounded measurable functions into the set of continuous bounded functions. \end{theorem}
+In particular, if $B_b(D)$ denotes the set of bounded measurable functions, our two main theorems concerning the resolvent family are: \begin{theorem} Almost surely in $X$, for $\gamma\in [0,2[$, the resolvent operator $R_\lambda^X$ is strong Feller in the sense that it maps the set $B_b(D)$ of bounded measurable functions into the set of continuous bounded functions. \end{theorem}